Calculating quasinormal modes of Schwarzschild anti-de Sitter black holes using the continued fraction method: Abstract

 \section{Abstract}

 We investigate the scalar, gravitational, and electromagnetic quasinormal mode spectra of Schwarzschild anti-de Sitter black holes using the numerical continued fraction method.
 The spectra have similar, almost linear structures.
 With a few exceptions, the low overtone quasinormal modes are consistent with previously obtained results in the literature that use other numerical techniques.
 The intermediate and high overtone quasinormal modes, in comparison to the Schwarzschild case, converge very quickly to the asymptotic formulas previously obtained by analytic monodromy techniques.
-We also determine one of the purely imaginary modes in the gravitational spectrum to be algebraically special.
 In addition, we find a connection between the analytic asymptotic formulas and the purely imaginary modes.
 In particular, these formulas can be used to predict the bifurcation of the lowest damped electromagnetic modes.
 Finally, we find no high overtone quasinormal modes with high oscillation frequency and low damping, which had been previously predicted.

 \baselineskip=20pt plus 1pt minus 1pt

 \sxn{Introduction}

 0.3cm